Beautifully written ... An ambitious and moving debut novel.—LILY KING, author of the award-winning national bestseller, "Euphoria"

 SWP is expensive.
 Will I recoup my investment?

-Because I published in 2017, my initial costs were lower than what they are now, so keep that in mind.
-At this point—three years post-publication—I have recouped my investment in publishing through SWP.
+Because I published in 2017, my initial costs were far lower than what they are now, so keep that in mind.
+After three years, I did recoup my investment in publishing through SWP.
 Honestly, though, I didn’t publish with SWP thinking I would make money on my novel.
 I invested because I’m building a career as a writer and I wanted to get my debut novel out into the world quickly and effectively to make my mark.
 In that, SWP was the perfect publisher for me—between SWP’s reputation, some marketing on their behalf, and their traditional distribution through Ingram, I was able to get attention for my novel and get my book into bookstores and libraries.

 If you’re thinking that you’ll invest in publishing with SWP and quickly recoup your investment and start making good royalties, you’ll want to do some serious number-crunching before you sign on the dotted line.
 Yes, SWP gives you a bigger cut than traditional publishers from each book you sell, and you won’t need to pay a literary agent, but you still need to keep in mind just how many books you’ll need to sell to break even and start earning.
 Reach out to SWP and ask them for a chart that shows how many books you’ll have to sell—I know they used to have that and it’s very helpful for you to see just how many books you have to sell.
 Do the math.